 Harvest Peach in Summer

-Ensure to hold the fruits firmly but not too tightly, as you should to dent them.
-Then place them in a basket or tray to transport them to a safer place.
+Ensure to hold the fruits not too tightly while plucking.
+Then, transport them in a basket or tray to a safer place.